agalcalledjen/Meowtown/README.md

-# Meowtown 🏙
+# Meowtown 😸🌇

-ADP (Project 1): A web-based application for a local cat items sharing economy.
+A web-based application for a local cat items sharing economy.
 The application offers the users features such as browse all items and user profiles.
 In addition, users can share items of their own.

 ---